bge-barcoding/ibol-europe-gaplist-app/doc/README.md

 This script also produces a file `coverage_table_<date>.tsv` in the current working directory.
 This table contains the information presented on the target list HTML table. i.e. the barcodes count for each taxonomic level.
+See the [faq](#faq) to get the link of the strategy diagram that explains how the table is computed.

 This table is used by a Naturalis process to update the [official interface](#target-list-interfaces).
 It must be sent to this Gdrive location